kasramp/Spring-Data-ElasticSearch-Example/README.md

 $ ./mvnw spring-boot:run
 ```

-If your ElasticSearch URI is not `localhost` and/or the cluster name is different simply override one or both of the following environment variable:
+If your Elasticsearch URI is not `localhost` and/or the cluster name is different simply override one or both of the following environment variable:

 - `ES_URI`
 - `ES_CLUSTER_NAME`